Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Reduce cumulative toxic burden and support detoxification pathways.

-🟢 Flavor Enhancers
+🟢 Flavor from Whole Ingredients

 Herbs, spices, fermented foods, nutritional yeast, high-quality salt